MilStancheva/HeroesCup/README.md

 ## Installation
 * Clone/Download repository
-* Add 'HeroesCup:ConnectionString' to your environmental variables as a key and your connection string itself as a value
+* Add 'HEROESCUP_CONNECTIONSTRING' to your environmental variables as a key and your connection string itself as a value
 * Go to the root projects directory
 * Run:
 ```